theramiyer/blog/_drafts/on-sabarimala.md

 Oh, the forbidden word.
 Oh, the so-personal word.
 Oh, the taboo.

 Wrong.
 This is a normal bodily process.
-This is the time the females among mammals throw out the unused reproductive structure created over their menstrual cycle.
-In an adult human female, this is between three and five weeks. this is as natural as us having to sneeze, urinate or defecate.
+This is the time the bodies of females among mammals throw out the unused reproductive structure created over their menstrual cycle.
+In an adult human female, this is between three and five weeks.
+And this discharge is as natural as us having to sneeze, urinate or defecate.

 Notice how I'm not saying that there is no question of hygiene here.
 All of the aforementioned bodily processes involve discharge of fluids from our body.
 There definitely is a hygiene factor involved here, especially because these fluids can potentially carry insane amounts of infection-causing bacteria and viruses.
-Right.

 ### Why menstruation needs special attention